fomichev/pycryptobox/README.md

 -----------

 Some sites use authenticity token which they place into the HTML you get;
-the login form along the username and password fields contains hidden field with authenticity token.
-So it's no longer possible to use one-click login feature with such sites.
+the login form along with username and password fields contains hidden field with authenticity token.
+So it's no longer possible to use one-click login feature with such sites (where one-click login feature is simple post request with known username and password).
 But there is a solution!

 There is a bookmarklet that you can run on a login page; it will parse the form data and will let you copy it in JSON format.
 Then, when you press 'Log in'